unistra/pydiploy/README.rst

     - no_tag_check : if True, not using tag/branch check mainly used when fabfile is not in a git repository : ::

         env.no_tag_check = True

+    - old_nginx : if True, using old deprecated directive ssl on in nginx host config file

+        env.old_nginx = True